 - Withdrawal Methods – Visa, MasterCard and Bank EFT

 The only problem is the response time.
-It says on the site that they responded within 2 hours, which is incredibly long.
-However, from my experience, you’ll get a replay in about half an hour.
-It’s bearable, but still way above than the industry standard.
-I hope that TexBet will improve their customer support very soon since this is not acceptable in the long run.
+It says on the site that they respond within 2 hours, which is incredibly long.
+However, from my experience, you’ll get a reply in about 30 minutes.
+It’s bearable, but still miles behind the industry standard.
+I hope that TexBet will improve their customer support very soon, as most punters won’t find this acceptable in the long run.

 TexBet Contact Details